matteoppet/sentiment-analysis/README.md

 ```bash
 python sentiment.py data/<.csv file>
 ```
-Replace <.csv file> with the name of your or existing dataset.
+Replace <.csv file> with the name of the dataset.

 > Own data not supported yet.